divyansh169/devops-qoala-assignment-Divyansh-Bansal-20DEC004/README.md

 ## Conclusion

 All identified issues were resolved, and the application was deployed successfully.
 The application is accessible on `http://localhost`, with Nginx and the Python application functioning as intended.
+Accessing `http://localhost` in the browser displayed the application interface as expected.
+Confirmed that the application displayed the IP address, MAC address, username, and timestamp, indicating successful deployment.
+Ran `docker logs <nginx_container_id>` to check the logs for incoming requests.
+Verified that the requests to `http://localhost` were logged by Nginx, confirming successful proxying to the Python application.

 ### Summary of Steps
 1. Set up Docker and Docker Compose.